Keywords

 Bisphenol A (Cat.
 No: 239658) was used to induce endocrine disruption and systemic toxicity in experimental animals at a dose of 100 mg/kg body weight administered orally once daily.
 Ethyl acetate (Cat.
 No: 270989) was employed as a solvent during the extraction and fractionation of plant materials, with approximately 100 mL used per extraction batch.
 Methanol (Cat.
 No: 34860) was used both as a solvent in the DPPH radical scavenging assay and for plant extraction procedures, with an estimated volume of 100 mL per assay and extraction cycle.
 DPPH (Cat.
 No: D9132) powder (0.004% w/v in methanol) was used to evaluate the antioxidant activity of the plant extracts through a radical scavenging assay.
 Ketamine (Cat.
 No: PHR1663) and Xylazine (Cat.
 No: X1251) were used in combination as anesthetics prior to animal sacrifice, administered intraperitoneally at doses of 80 mg/kg and 10 mg/kg body weight, respectively.
 Eosin-nigrosin (Cat.
 No: 134-25-8/N3268) stain was used for assessing sperm viability and membrane integrity, with one drop of each stain applied to a semen smear for microscopy.
 They were purchased from Sigma-Aldrich (St. Louis, MO, USA).
 All other reagents used in the study were of analytical grade and obtained from Reagent World Ltd. (Kampala, Uganda), an authorized distributor of Sigma-Aldrich products.

-A portion of the powdered material (100 g) was first filtered to remove coarse plant residues and then suspended in 400 mL of distilled water.
+A portion of the powdered material (100 g) was first filtered to remove coarse plant residues and then suspended in 400 mL of distilled water for 48 hours with intermittent shaking.
 The aqueous suspension was subsequently partitioned successively with solvents of increasing polarity using a separatory funnel.
 The solvents used for fractionation included n-hexane, dichloromethane, ethyl-acetate, and n-butanol.
 Each solvent was added, mixed thoroughly with the aqueous layer, and the resulting organic phase was collected following phase separation.
 This process was repeated three times per solvent to ensure exhaustive extraction.

 Each solvent fraction—n-hexane, dichloromethane, ethyl-acetate, and n-butanol—was individually concentrated under reduced pressure using a rotary evaporator to obtain the respective crude fractions.
 The concentrated extracts were stored at 4 °C until further use for phytochemical screening and biological assays.